-Paper - A successful business person makes decisions based on solid analysis and interpretation of information, data and facts, as opposed to guesswork and conjecture.
-A successful international business person must be prepared to present and defend his/her decision.
-In addition, international business people must often work with limited information.
-They are forced to make quick decisions based on an ability to "zoom in" on a lot of rich information and then "zoom out" with a decision.
-This requires logic, critical and analytical thinking.
-It requires an ability to "build a case" based on the best scenario possible.
+Paper - International business requires decision making based on solid analysis and interpretation of information and data, as opposed to guesswork and conjecture.
+In addition, international business people are often forced to make quick decisions based on an ability to "zoom in" on a lot of rich information and data, and then "zoom out" with a decision or a solution.
+A CEO looks for subordinates who can "build a case" for a new project, investment or initiative, based on logic and analytical thinking.